LLNL/GPU-FPX/README.md

 to build them separately.

-### Note: ensure you have the right platform
+> ### Note: ensure you have the right platform
-You should change the `Arch` in `config.mk` at `./nvbit_release/tools/GPU-FPX/utility` to your GPU compute capability (can be found here : https://en.wikipedia.org/wiki/CUDA#:~:text=Compute%20Capability%2C%20GPU%20semiconductors%20and%20Nvidia%20GPU%20board%20products).
+> You should change the `Arch` in `config.mk` at `./nvbit_release/tools/GPU-FPX/utility` to your GPU compute capability (can be found [here](https://en.wikipedia.org/wiki/CUDA#:~:text=Compute%20Capability%2C%20GPU%20semiconductors%20and%20Nvidia%20GPU%20board%20products).
 This parameter will be fixed in the future.

 This will generate two shared objects